superbestaudiofriends/headphone-measurements-frequency-response/README.md

 The 3.1 version with the removal of the screws is currently used as of 8/1/2020

-## These datasets should be considered copyrighted at this time
+## These datasets are copyrighted at this time

 Super Best Audio Friends
 Copyright 2020